Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

 In terms of dilaton-gravity with a matter stress tensor $T_{\mu\nu}$, the WDW Hamiltonian constraint, $\hH_{\rm WDW}=0$, for general dilaton-gravity theories must be put by hand \cite{Gross:2019ach,Iliesiu:2020zld}.
 It would be very interesting to deduce how the matter contribution appears in the WDW Hamiltonian constraint from first principles in our specific Euclidean wormhole models generalized by the DSSYK with constraints, to model a closed universe with observers as matter fields.
 This might require some differences compared to finite cutoff holography \cite{McGough:2016lol}.\footnote{We are aware other group is working on it at the moment in the context of sine-dilaton gravity.}

-For instance, following the procedure in \cite{Chen:2025fwp,Harlow:2025pvj}, one can generate a closed universe model with an observer by slicing the wormhole shown in Fig. \ref{fig:closed_universe} and analytically continuing in Lorentzian signature the matter chord operators $\hO_{\Delta_i}$, with $i=1,\dots, d$, generating a matter stress tensor $T_{\mu\nu}$ in the bulk takes the role of the observer.
+For instance, following the procedure in \cite{Chen:2025fwp,Harlow:2025pvj}, one can generate a closed universe model with an observer by slicing the wormhole shown in Fig. \ref{fig:closed_universe} and analytically continuing to Lorentzian signature the S$^1$ slice obtained by cutting the path integral in Fig. \ref{fig:closed_universe}.
+The matter chord operators $\hO_{\Delta_i}$, with $i=1,\dots, d$, generating a matter stress tensor $T_{\mu\nu}$ in the bulk takes the role of the observer.